alinex/node-alinex/src/doc/styleguide.md

 without blocking.
 That brings the most performance out.

 These code follows the node.js convention of providing a single callback as the last argument of your async function.

-This can be achieved using `await...defer` (iced-coffee-script) or with the async module.
-Which one to use depends on the complexity.
+This can be achieved using the `async` module.

 Error/Exception handling